jp1995/rl_playerinfo/README.md

 The client should then be available at http://127.0.0.1:5500/.
 It will fill out once in game.

-If you want to save this data into your own database, configure `db_connect.py` to your liking.
+If you want to save this data into your own database, configure `db_connect.py` to your liking and uncomment the relevant line in the `main` function of `main.py`.

 # Todo
 The backend of this is pretty ape brained.